-The provision of scientific/ technical service, advice and assistance to local Government, regional services, institutions, research groups and individuals
+The following technical service, advice and assistance to local Government, regional services, institutions, research groups and individuals was provided in 2016:

 Journal editing and reviews